Omerko96/CommingSoon/README.md

 ### So i just uploaded all the files that i will be using..
 In next few days, there will be some nice changes and progress on project.

-TImer will be online tommorow
+The only thing left is responsive view.. it will be done soon and project will be good to go.

 ### Skill:
 ----------